MeenuKattamanchi/WCS/README.md

 # WCS
 this is workshop
 in computer science
-practice sessions on MS Office
+practice sessions on MS Office,
 Cloud productivity and collaboration tools